 - Research your new country’s rules and regulations

 Each country has its own set of laws and regulations, so it is essential to investigate and research these rules before moving to a foreign country.
 The best way to proceed is to contact the embassy or consulate and request the information for expatriates relocating to the country.
-Specifically, you will need to ask about the following issues:

 - Submit applications for passports, visas as well as permits

 It is essential to do it early because the process involves several government agencies and it takes time to complete.
 Also, please make sure to check the expiration date of your documents and to renew early if any of these documents is set to expire in the near future.